 mulandrem. - A (Atomic): Provides operations for multithreading synchronisation, such as mutexes and semaphores.

 - C (Compressed): Defines 16-bit encodings for the most common 32-bit instructions.
-This reduces code size by 30%, which is vital for embedded systems.
+This reduces code size by 30%, important for embedded systems.

 - V (Vector): Adds SIMD capabilities.
-I find the vector extension impressive because it is VLEN-agnostic.
+The vector extension is notable because it is VLEN-agnostic.
 A binary compiled for a 128-bit vector unit will run on a 512-bit unit without modification.

 A typical Linux-capable processor uses the RV64G profile, where "G" is shorthand for the IMAFD extensions.
 To run an operating system, the hardware must also implement the Supervisor (S) mode from the Privileged Specification, which enables virtual memory and page tables.